Azure/iotedge-lorawan-starterkit/README.md

   .....
 }
 ```
-The "DecoderValueSensor" decoder is not best practice but it makes easier to expermint in sending sensor's readings to IoT Hub without code change.
+The "DecoderValueSensor" decoder is not best practice but it makes easier to experiment in sending sensor's readings to IoT Hub without code change.

 ### Cache Clearing